AIDS Walk: Volunteering

 An AIDS Walk event will usually be produced with the help of volunteers.
 Typically, an AIDS Walk volunteer will assist on an assortment of projects.
 Some of these projects could include: direct mailing pieces are sent out to registrants, creating fund-raising packages, phone-banking past participants and volunteers to continue their efforts, and many other tasks as needed.

 On the day of the event, volunteers can number in the thousands and might perform many different (and necessary) tasks.
 Volunteers might hand out refreshments to participants, cheer and direct participants along the route and throughout the AIDS Walk venue, assist lost children and other participants, assist \the event, assist with communication throughout the venue, and even escort celebrities, elected leaders and other invited guests throughout the day.

 History

 On July 28, 1985, AIDS Project Los Angeles held the world's first AIDS Walk, with the hope to raise $100,000.
-Three days prior, actor Rock Hudson publicly announced he had AIDS on July 25, 1985.
-As one of the first mainstream celebrities to have been diagnosed with the disease, the news of Hudson’s diagnosis shook the HIV/AIDS and LGBTQ communities in Los Angeles but also surged a tide of 4,500 walkers to participate in the first AIDS Walk Los Angeles at Paramount Studios in Hollywood.
+Three days prior, on July 25, 1985, actor Rock Hudson publicly announced he had AIDS.
+As one of the first mainstream celebrities diagnosed with the disease, the news of Hudson’s diagnosis shook the HIV/AIDS and LGBTQ communities in Los Angeles, but also led 4,500 walkers to participate in the first AIDS Walk Los Angeles at Paramount Studios in Hollywood.
 The walk surpassed its goal, raising $673,000 and ignited a movement to eradicate the disease.
 Today, the need to eradicate HIV/AIDS is still present.

-Support

-Community-based activism is the cornerstone of organizing an AIDS Walk event.
-Over the course of the epidemic, there have been many supporters of these events.
-Celebrities, elected leaders, corporations, religious organizations and churches, schools and universities account for some of entities that have supported AIDS Walks throughout the world.

-Criticism
+Reception

 As with many charity fundraisers, critics have often questioned where the money goes and the level of transparency.